 The budget smartphone is the new battleground, with many saying the premium smartphone race is done and dusted.
-The budget smartphone is no longer the stinking pile that it once was, with quality options on offer from Motorola, Huawei, Oppo and more.
+The budget smartphone is no longer the stinking pile that it once was, with genuine, high-quality options on offer from Motorola, Huawei, Oppo and more.
 However, Nokia made waves last year with its newly minted Android smartphones, and in 2018, they’re better still.

 In fact, the Nokia 6.1 could be the best budget smartphone on offer at the moment.
 At $399, it’s at the top of the “budget” market, and bordering on that mid-range, but with clear mid-range pricing the lines are getting a lot less clear than they once were.